Solo Travel in Vietnam – What You Need to Know

 I caught the “SuperDong” Ferry from Phu Quoc Island to the mainland on my way to the Mekong Delta city of Can Tho.
 It was a very easy trip.
 All ferry fares, bus fares and transfers were included in the ticket.
 I was picked up at my hotel in Phu Quoc and dropped off at my hotel in Can Tho.
 The Superdong ferry trip was very rough and took several hours but the second leg on the bus was comfortable enough in an air-conditioned coach.

-When you are travelling in Vietnam you’ll find there are quite long distances to cover between destinations so taking a domestic flight can be a good option.
-Airfares are cheap and popular but expect schedule changes.
 I flew with 2 domestic carriers in Vietnam, Vietjet and Vietnam Airways.
-My Vietjet flight was cheap, comfortable and on time but my Vietnam Airways flight had a last-minute schedule change.
-A mid-day flight from Ho Chi Minh City to Phu Quoc Island was changed to an unwelcome early morning time.
-The airport was very busy and there were long queues at security points so allow plenty of time for air travel.
+My Vietjet flight was cheap, comfortable and on time, but my Vietnam Airways flight had an unwelcome last-minute schedule change.
+The airport in Ho Chi Minh City was very busy and there were long queues at security points so allow plenty of time for air travel in Vietnam.

 How to manage money on a solo trip to Vietnam